gost/server/docs/gost_docker.md

 The docker images can run separately, or running in a combined way using the Dockercompose file.

+If you want to use the latest (unstable) build of GOST, you can use the automated builds found here: [https://hub.docker.com/r/geodan/gost-nightly/] and here: [https://hub.docker.com/r/geodan/gost-db-nightly/] there is no guarantee these images will run correctly.

 # Running GOST with Docker-compose

 ```